Mahendra-Shivaswamy-Devops/cookbook_testing_using_docker/README.md

 yum -y remove docker-engine.x86_64 rm -rf /var/lib/docker

-#if not installed, install latest version using below commands
+#If not installed, install latest version using below commands

 #Install either using repo or script provided by docker